Michael Wyschogrod: Teaching career

 Wyschogrod taught philosophy at several CUNY colleges and served as the head of the Philosophy Department at Baruch College of the City University of New York.
 In 1992 he was appointed Professor of Religious Studies at the University of Houston.
-He has been a guest professor at many universities in Israel, Europe, and the United States such as Bar Ilan University in Israel, University of Bern in Switzerland and Yeshiva University in New York, among others.
+He was a guest professor at many universities in Israel, Europe, and the United States such as Bar Ilan University in Israel, University of Bern in Switzerland and Yeshiva University in New York, among others.

 Thought

-Wyschogrod has been concerned primarily, in his activism and in his scholarly work, with the relationship, especially the theological dialogue, between Judaism and Christianity.
+Wyschogrod's best known book, The Body of Faith, deals with God’s preferential love for the Jewish people and asserts that the election of Israel is corporeal in nature.
+The biblical notion of God’s indwelling in the Jewish people, he says, indicates that God is physically present among them.
+However, Wyschogrod says, God’s love for Israel does not preclude love for all humankind.
+Rather, election ties the Jewish people "to all men in brotherhood, as Joseph, favored by his human father, ultimately found himself tied to his brothers."

+In much of his work, Wyschogrod concerned himself with the relationship between Judaism and Christianity, and he was active in Jewish-Christian theological dialogue.
 His book Abraham's Promise: Judaism and Jewish-Christian Relations makes an appeal for a new non-supersessionist Christian view of Judaism.
 If Judaism and Christianity are to have a stable and harmonious co-existence in the future, then Christianity must dispense with or, at the very least, not openly insist on a status for Judaism in which Judaism is considered an incomplete or antiquated religion.

-At the same time, Wyschogrod urges from the Jewish side that Jews not pursue a fallacious dismissal of the divinity of Christ that operates on a priori grounds.
-In other words, while Jews - Wyschogrod included - can and perhaps even should reject the divinity of Christ, they should not do so by attempting to argue that God's Incarnation in man is somehow inconsistent with the teaching of the Hebrew Bible.
+At the same time, Wyschogrod urges Jews not to pursue a fallacious dismissal of the divinity of Christ that operates on a priori grounds.
+In other words, while Jews should reject the divinity of Christ, they should not do so by attempting to argue that God's Incarnation in man is somehow inconsistent with the teaching of the Hebrew Bible.
 On the contrary, there is much merit to the Christological position that posits "the indwelling of God in Israel by concentrating that indwelling in one Jew rather than leaving it diffused in the people of Jesus as a whole."

 Even Wyschogrod's writing that focuses solely on Jewish theology could be said to show evidence of the importance in his thought of dialogue between Jewish and Christian theology.
 His emphasis on the radical and sublime shock and force of God's choice to enter human history in and through the people of Israel, a unilateral and non-abrogable event, shows an affinity with the thought of the neo-orthodox Protestant theologian Karl Barth, whose work Wyschogrod considered relevant to Jewish theologians.